| JAMES MADISON SCULPTURE

 For over 55 years, volunteers have been hard at work,fundraising, planting, designing and weeding, working to expand gardening classes, guest speakers and complete the Arboretum.
 This is an all-volunteer effort with ongoing support from the Everett Parks and Recreation Department.

 TREE DONATED TO SOUTH AREA HONORS STU BARGER

 On a sunny Sep 5th, Naomi Barger and her daughter planted a tree in the new south area of the Arboretum to honor the memory of Stu Barger, husband and father.
 What a wonderful way to give back to the community he loved and have a place of repose to visit and think of him.
 Thank you, Naomi, for donating this gorgeous tree to the Evergreen Arboretum.
 We will take excellent care of it.

 The tree is Nyssa sylvatica 'Wildfire', also called Tupelo or Black Gum.
 It is seedless, which allows for easy maintenance, but it is a visual stunner, with bright red spring foliage, red tips all summer and beautiful yellow/orange and magenta in fall.
 Grows 30' to 40' tall and 20' to 25' wide Great foliage tree for shade and color all seasons.

-The mission of the Evergreen Arboretum Foundation is to create and maintain an inspirational arboretum and gardens accessible to all, internationally-acclaimed and locally-enjoyed for its plant diversity, original art and educational opportunities.
+The mission of the Evergreen Arboretum is to create and maintain an inspirational arboretum and gardens accessible to all, internationally-acclaimed and locally-enjoyed for its plant diversity, original art and educational opportunities.